EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Verify that the unverifed identity of Party U is among the allowed identites for this connection.

-* Verify COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite and the public authentication key of Party U.
+* If method equals 0 or 1, verify COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite and the public authentication key of Party U.

+* If method equals 2 or 3, verify the inner COSE_Encrypt0 as defined in Section 4.4 of {{RFC8152}}, using the AEAD algorithm in the selected cipher suite, K_U, and IV_U.

 If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.